Chelsea Handler Calls Angelina Jolie A

 “Brad and Angelina always said they wouldn’t get married until everyone could get married,” Handler said.
 “And I always said I wouldn’t get married until they got divorced, so I’m officially accepting proposals.
 I’m ready.”

-She also blamed Jolie directly for Pitt's rumoured issue with marijuana and alcohol.
+She also blamed Jolie directly for Pitt's rumored issue with pot and alcohol.

 She then invited viewers to follow her on Twitter.